radareorg/radare2-book/src/search_bytes/searching_crypto.md

 ## Searching for Cryptography materials

-### Searching AES keys
+### Searching expanded keys
-radare2 is capable of finding **expanded AES** keys with `/ca` command.
+radare2 is capable of finding **expanded** keys with `/ca` command for AES and SM4 block ciphers.
 It searches from current seek position up to the `search.distance` limit, or until end of file is reached.
 You can interrupt current search by pressing `Ctrl-C`.
 For example, to look for AES keys in a memory dump:

 ```
-0x00000000]> /ca
+0x00000000]> /ca aes
 Searching 40 bytes in [0x0-0x1ab]
 hits: 1
 0x000000fb hit0_0 6920e299a5202a6d656e636869746f2a
 ```

-The output length gives you the size of the AES key used: 128, 192 or 256 bits.
+For AES, the output length gives you the size of the AES key used: 128, 192 or 256 bits.
 If you are simply looking for plaintext AES keys in your binary, `/ca` will not find them they must have been expanded by the key expansion algorithm.

 ### Searching private keys and certificates
 `/cr` command implements the search of private keys (RSA and ECC). `/cd` command implements a similar feature to search certificates.